aTyr Pharma Inc. (ATYR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-7, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against aTyr Pharma Inc. ("aTyr" or the "Company") (NASDAQ: ATYR).
+LOS ANGELES, Nov.
+12, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against aTyr Pharma Inc. ("aTyr" or the "Company") (NASDAQ: ATYR).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ATYR PHARMA INC. (ATYR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE DECEMBER 8, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?